-Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms As She Refuses To Be Labeled
+Demi Lovato Says She Will Discuss Her Sexuality On Her Own Terms, As She Refuses To Be Labeled

 — Demi Lovato (@ddlovato) September 16, 2017

 As a long time supporter of the LGBT community, and someone who has been the recipient of the GLAAD Awards Vanguard Award in 2016 for her constant support, Demi Lovato has no problem sharing a message about self-acceptance.
-In fact, the singer’s speech when she accepted the Vanguard Award, was all about loving one’s self and being happy in the skin you are in.
-During her speech the singer told the crowd, “You should always love yourself for who you are.”
+In fact, the singer’s speech when she accepted the Vanguard Award was all about loving one’s self and being happy in the skin you are in.
+During her speech, the singer told the crowd, “You should always love yourself for who you are.”

 Demi Lovato may not want to have her sexuality labeled by the media at this time, but it seems she has plans already in place to talk about her personal life a bit more in her upcoming documentary.
 Fans of the singer will get to learn more about who the singer is when Demi Lovato: Simply Complicated debuts on YouTube on October 12.